 Ticks and Fleas And Paw Chewing

 Your Frenchie is chewing the site, hoping to eliminate the parasite and hoping to relieve the itch.
-Put flea and tick repellent on your Frenchie, if you catch them scratching or chewing more frequently than normal.
+If you catch them scratching or chewing more frequently than normal, put flea and tick repellent on your Frenchie.

 Symptoms Of Dog Chewing Paws

-You must keep a close eye out of the indicators that your Frenchie is chewing its paws.
+You must watch closely for the indicators that your Frenchie is chewing its paws.
 It is particularly true if your French Bulldog is susceptible to stress or boredom or has a pattern of paw chewing.
 Things to be aware of are :

 When To Worry About Paw Chewing

-If your French Bulldog just chews or bites their paws occasionally and then stops, then you have nothing to worry about.
-Or if you can immediately address the cause and stop them chewing, then things should be ok.
+If your French Bulldog occasionally chews or bites its paws and stops, you have nothing to worry about.
+Or if you can immediately address the cause and stop them chewing, things should be ok.

 You should intervene before things get more complex.
-For one, irrespective of the primary cause of your Frenchies chewing their paws raw, subsequent yeast or bacterial infections can make the issue bigger.
+For one, irrespective of the primary cause of your Frenchies chewing their paws raw, subsequent yeast or bacterial infections can increase the issue.

-Frequent trimming and management of your Frenchies nails can avoid the chewing of a broken or split nail.
+How to stop french bulldog licking paws: Frequent trimming and management of your Frenchies’ nails can avoid chewing a broken or split nail.
 Cutting the long hair inside your French Bulldogs foot pads will help minimize the risk of items attaching to it.

 You might even try to persuade your Frenchie to wear shoes on gravel, dirt, or other obstacles which might hurt their paws.

 These could leave your Frenchie ill and even life-threatening.
-In most cases, your French Bulldog’s preventive medicine should safeguard them from fleas, ticks, and mites at a reasonable level.
+In most cases, your French Bulldog’s preventive medicine should safeguard them from fleas, ticks, and mites reasonably.

 If your Frenchies’ excessive chewing is induced by emotional distress, ensure you interact with them regularly.